 - You are under the influence of a solvent or other substance in violation of Section 7303 (which prohibits inhaling fumes or vapors for their intoxicating or inebriating effects).

-Schedule I controlled substances include: bath salts, ecstasy (MDMA), heroin, LSD, marijuana, and Quaaludes, among others.
-Common Schedule II controlled substances include: Adderall, cocaine, Demerol, fentanyl, hydrocodone, hydromorphone, methadone, methamphetamine, and Ritalin.
-Common Schedule III controlled substances include: anabolic steroids, codeine, ketamine, and testosterone.
+Schedule I controlled substances include bath salts, ecstasy (MDMA), heroin, LSD, marijuana, and Quaaludes.
+Common Schedule II controlled substances include Adderall, cocaine, Demerol, fentanyl, hydrocodone, hydromorphone, methadone, methamphetamine, and Ritalin.
+Common Schedule III controlled substances include anabolic steroids, codeine, ketamine, and testosterone.

 As you can see from the list above, there are potentially two ways you can be charged with a drug DUI in Pennsylvania.
 The first is what is known as a per se violation.
-If you have any amount of a Schedule I, III, or III drug in your blood (unless you have a valid prescription for a Schedule II or III drug), then you are in violation of Section 3802(d).
-For a per se violation, prosecutors do not need proof that you were legally impaired—if you have a prohibited drug in your system, then you are guilty of a drug DUI.
+If you have any amount of Schedule I, III, or III drugs in your blood (unless you have a valid prescription for a Schedule II or III drug), then you violate Section 3802(d).
+For a per se violation, prosecutors do not need proof that you were legally impaired—if you have a prohibited drug in your system, you are guilty of a drug DUI.

 The second way you can be charged with a drug DUI in Pennsylvania is based on impairment.
-If your driving ability is impaired by any drug, this can also support a drug DUI charge under Section 3802(d).
-This applies to all prescription and over-the-counter drugs listed on Schedules II, III, IV, and V.
+If any drug impairs your driving ability, this can also support a drug DUI charge under Section 3802(d).
+This applies to prescription and over-the-counter drugs listed on Schedules II, III, IV, and V.

 2. The Police Can Test for the Presence of Drugs and Drug Impairment in Several Ways

-While it is not possible to detect the presence of drugs in a person’s system with a Breathalyzer, the police can still test for the presence of drugs and drug impairment in several ways.
+While it is not possible to detect drugs in a person’s system with a Breathalyzer, the police can still test for the presence of drugs and drug impairment in several ways.

-The first way the police will usually test a person suspected of driving under the influence of drugs is by performing the field sobriety tests (FSTs).
-You are not required to submit to the FSTs in Pennsylvania; but, if you do, your performance on these tests can be used against you.
+The first way the police will usually test a person suspected of driving under the influence of drugs is by performing field sobriety tests (FSTs).
+You are not required to submit to the FSTs in Pennsylvania, but your performance on these tests can be used against you if you do.
 Police officers use the FSTs to test for drug impairment just as they do for alcohol intoxication—looking for signs such as poor balance, lack of coordination, and dilated pupils.